 Here I’ll put all through wall human sensing, localization, tracking and surveillance technologies that are in commercial product stage (for acoustic through wall surveillance go here ).
 Not prototypes, not patents, no university or academic research.
 Products that are available only (allegedly) to law enforcement, military and first responders.
 In wrong hands its a perfect technology to create psychiatric symptoms in anyone.

 So far these handheld through wall radars are nothing just a bunch of hot air.
-Maybe it’s useful for three letter operatives that move in into the area after death squads leave.
-You know those who handle classified intelligence about hidden caches.
+Maybe it’s useful for three letter operatives that move in into the area after death squads leave – those kind of missions where it’s critical that no survivors or witnesses are left behind.
+Might come in handy for those who handle classified intelligence about hidden caches – their work is like never ending easter egg hunt.
 For what it is it could be part of global psyop to create misdirection from what it really is and what is really capable of.
 It could be implemented in a way that is demonstrated in this pentagon PDF : covertly 100 meters from the building or even on global scale through Satellite/GPS/GSM/etc technology:

 Ultimately nobody would sell such technology if it existed, they would only provide it to their own bred operatives.
 Money and price doesn’t really matter.

 |Brand / Product||manufacturers original Description if available|

 Micropower Impulse Radar (MIR)developed by Lawrence Livermore National Laboratory (LLNL) in 1993.
 Ironically MIR means peace in russian language.
 Probably just coincidence.
 Licensing wasn’t cheap – $100K, but just a pocket lint for someone who understands what is going on.
 The hardware itself costs nothing – $20 with off the shelf parts.
 Don’t be fooled by this non-assuming little box – it spawned myriad of applications: